voxpupuli/puppet-elasticsearch/README.md

 This module sets up [Elasticsearch](https://www.elastic.co/overview/elasticsearch/) instances with additional resource for plugins, templates, and more.

-This module has been tested against all versions of ES 1.x, 2.x, and 5.x.
+This module has been tested against Elasticsearch 1.x, 2.x, and 5.x.

 ## Setup